 The Society of Saint Vincent de Paul has venetians and churches that help the vulnerable.
 Most of the support is from a thrift store, but Dorchester County families can apply for other help too.
 Whether someone is a senior, disabled, or homeless, everything from food to security deposit help or grants may be provided.
 More on St Vincent financial help.

 Find free holiday programs.
 Families living in poverty, or those in a short term crisis, can get free toys, meals, presents, and much more for their kids.
 Contact church, or non-profit such as the Salvation Army or Toys for Tots for help.
-Click more information.
+Click Dorchester and Charleston free Christmas help.

 Food assistance programs are available at pantries, soup kitchens, and other locations.
 The goal of these programs will be to reduce (or end) hunger in the Dorchester Community.
 Both short term help as well as long term support, such as SNAP food stamps may be issued.
 Other goods include baby formula, fruit, Meals on Wheels and more.

 Examples of the pantries include Cathedral Bread Basket (call (843) 760-6116) as well as Christ Church.
 But there are many other distribution centers as well as pantries in the region.
-Find Dorchester County food banks.
+Find Dorchester County free food banks.

 The local community action agency is Berkeley-Dorchester Counties Economic Development Corporation, and they can be reached at (843) 761-8244.
 They offer a couple different programs and services that can help people with paying utility, air conditioning and energy bills, and they also run the weatherization program.